 Academic Focus Workshops

-Note: the following two TOEFL workshops should be taken together
+Note: the first two TOEFL workshops should be taken together

 Skills for the TOEFLiBT INTCW4—Advanced (levels 7 & 8)

 These classes are designed to support the reading, writing, listening, and speaking skills students will need to succeed in the TOEFLiBt.